Eggs 'n' Baker

 Eggs 'n' Baker is a Saturday morning Children's BBC music and cookery show presented by Bucks Fizz singer Cheryl Baker.
-It was often shown in the early morning slot before the magazine show, Going Live!.
+It was often shown in the early morning slot before the magazine show Going Live!

-During this time Baker was still a member of Bucks Fizz and would often appear with the group on the show.
+During this time, Baker was still a member of Bucks Fizz and would often appear with the group on the show.

-The show ran on BBC1 with four series from 1988 to 1993.
+The show ran on BBC1 for four series from 1988 to 1993.